Daniel-Kharrat/Protools-Reaper/README.md

 then open reaper and you will have the new configuration with your screensets and auto color unchanged

-2) if you only want to update the scripts you can go to:
+2) If you only want to update the scripts you can go to:

 **Extensions → ReaPack → Synchronize packages**